frojo/same-page-website/src/_collections/portfolio/focus-camera.md

 ---
-description: This is a project
+description: "Focus Camera is a local camera store with a brick and mortar location in South Brooklyn.
+Partnering with a number of camera, lighting, and audio brands, the mission was to shoot a campaign focused on Brooklyn's creative community and how gear helps them achieve their artistic pursuits. "
 video_embed_link: testing...wet
-my_title: Focus Camera
+my_title: Focus Camera | Holiday Campaign
 thumbnail: https://res.cloudinary.com/dyewnjw4e/image/upload/v1718830863/thumb_uc95rc.jpg
 video_embed:
   code: <div style="padding:56.25% 0 0 0;position:relative;"><iframe